Ol Pejeta Conservancy: Community outreach

 Through business enterprises and donations, the Ol Pejeta Conservancy works to develop the funding necessary to pay for wildlife conservation work and provide financial assistance to projects aimed at improving the livelihoods of the people living in neighbouring communities.
 In 2006 and 2007, Ol Pejeta organized the charity Cricket in the Wild International Tournament to raise funds.

 By the end of 2011, Ol Pejeta Conservancy had raised and dispersed over US$4 million in support of its community development programme.
 They work with local government and a variety of elected community representatives across the district to identify projects that qualify for assistance from the Ol Pejeta Conservancy.
 All projects supported are assessed on a case-by-case basis and must contain some element of community contribution.
 They aim to concentrate on the following core areas: health, education, water, roads, provision of agriculture and livestock extension services and the development of community-based conservation tourism ventures.

-In 2015, Ol Pejeta Conservancy was host to a Cricket match between the Maasai Cricket Warriors and the British Army Training Unit Kenya (BATUK), calling the match; "Last Male Standing", in honor of Sudan, the only male northern white rhinoceros living at that time.
+In 2015, Ol Pejeta Conservancy was host to a Cricket match between the Maasai Cricket Warriors and the British Army Training Unit Kenya (BATUK), calling the match; "Last Male Standing", in honor of Sudan, the only male northern white rhinoceros confirmed living at that time.